EDUCBA

 What is a Pyramid Scheme?

 The term “pyramid scheme” refers to an illegal investment scheme based on a hierarchical network marketing setup.
 The members at the top recruit new members who pay upfront costs up the chain to the top-level members who enroll them.
 Again the newly recruited members bring in underlings of their own, and a certain percentage of the following fees is also sent up the chain.
-The pyramid scheme operations are termed illegal in many countries.
+Pyramid scheme operations are termed illegal in many countries.

-How does Pyramid Scheme work?
+How Does Pyramid Scheme Work?

 A typical pyramid scheme structure is built to induce the members to recruit subordinates and collect fees from them that eventually go to the top of the pyramid.
 For example, one person recruits a second person who invests a certain sum of money in joining the scheme.
 The second person later recovers the investment by bringing in other people under them who invest in the scheme.

 The more people one can recruit, the greater their profit.
-Besides, a certain percentage of the profit of the recruitments makes its way up the pyramid.
+Besides, a certain percentage of the profit of recruitment makes its way up the pyramid.
 So, effectively each person has to enroll a certain number of people, and the process continues until the scheme collapses because of fewer people at the bottom of the pyramid.
 Typically, some people near the top of the pyramid earn huge profits, while those near the bottom can never recover their investments.

 Example of Pyramid Scheme